1811 German Coast uprising: Trials

 Having suppressed the insurrection, the planters and government officials continued to search for people who had escaped.
 Those captured later were interrogated and jailed before trials.
-Officials convened three tribunals: one at Destrehan Plantation owned by Jean Noël Destréhan in St. Charles Parish, one in St. John the Baptist Parish, and the third in New Orleans (Orleans Parish).
+Officials convened three tribunals: one at Destrehan Plantation in St. Charles Parish, one in St. John the Baptist Parish, and the third in New Orleans (Orleans Parish).

 The Destrehan trials, overseen by Judge Pierre Bauchet St. Martin, resulted in the execution of 18 of 21 captured people by firing squad.
 Some slaves testified against others, but others refused to testify or submit to the all-planter tribunal.

 In New Orleans, Commodore Shaw presumed that "but few of those who have been taken were acquitted."
 The New Orleans trials resulted in the conviction and summary executions of 11 more slaves.
 Three were publicly hanged in the Place d'Armes, now Jackson Square.
-One of those spared was a thirteen-year-old boy, who was ordered to witness another man's death and then received 30 lashes.
+One of those spared was a 13-year-old boy, who was ordered to witness another man's death and then received 30 lashes.
 Another escaped person was treated with leniency because his uncle turned him in and begged for mercy.
 The sentence of a third person was commuted because of the valuable information he had given.

-The heads of those executed were put on pikes, and the mutilated bodies of dead rebels displayed to intimidate other enslaved people.
+The heads of those executed were put on pikes and the mutilated bodies of dead rebels displayed to intimidate other slaves.
 By the end of January, nearly 100 heads were displayed on the levee from the Place d'Armes in central New Orleans along the River Road to the plantation district and Andry's plantation, nearly quadrupling the number of heads nailed to posts from New Orleans to Pointe Coupee after the 1795 slave uprising.
 The naval officer Samuel Hambleton described the heads posted on stakes that lined the levee as follows, "They were brung up here for the sake of their Heads, which decorate our Levee, all the way up the coast.
 I am told they look like crows sitting on long poles."

-U.S. territorial law provided no appeal from a parish court's ruling, even in cases involving imposition of a death sentence on an enslaved individual.
-Governor Claiborne, recognizing that fact, wrote to the judges of each court that he was willing to extend executive clemency ("in all cases where circumstances suggest the exercise of mercy a recommendation to that effect from the Court and Jury, will induce the Governor to extend to the convict a pardon.")
-In fact, Gov. Claiborne did commute two death sentences, those of Henry, and of Theodore, each referred by the Orleans Parish court.
-No record has been found of any referral from the court in St. Charles Parish, or of any refusal by the Governor of any application for clemency.
+U.S. territorial law provided no appeal from a parish court's ruling, even in cases involving imposition of a death sentence on a slave.
+Governor Claiborne, recognizing that fact, wrote to the judges of each court that he was willing to extend executive clemency ("in all cases where circumstances suggest the exercise of mercy a recommendation to that effect from the Court and Jury, will induce the Governor to extend to the convict a pardon.").
+In fact, Claiborne did commute two death sentences, those of Henry and Theodore, each referred by the Orleans Parish court.
+No record has been found of any referral from the court in St. Charles Parish, or of any refusal by the governor of an application for clemency.